victoriactemple/atl-wdi/homework/react/react-docs-scavenger-hunt.md

 2. We are using JSX to write HTML inside of our React.
 Are we required to use JSX with React?
 Are there any alternatives?

 - You aren't required to use JSX, but it's easiest to read.
 An alternative to JSX is React.createElement() components, props, children.
 JSX is just compiling all of that.

+"language extension"

 3. Does React re-render the entire component when one part of it changes?